getfem/getfem/doc/sphinx/source/userdoc/model_nonlinear_elasticity.rst

   getfem::SaintVenant_Kirchhoff_hyperelastic_law AHL;
   getfem::Ciarlet_Geymonat_hyperelastic_law AHL;
-  getfem::Mooney_Rivlin_hyperelastic_law AHL;
+  getfem::Mooney_Rivlin_hyperelastic_law AHL(compressible, neohookean);
   getfem::plane_strain_hyperelastic_law AHL(pAHL);
   getfem::generalized_Blatz_Ko_hyperelastic_law AHL;

-The Saint-Venant Kirchhoff law is a linearized law defined with the two Lame coefficients, Ciarlet Geymonat law is defined with the two Lame coefficients and an additional coefficient (:math:`\lambda, \mu, a`) and the Mooney-Rivlin law is defined with two coefficients and is to be used with the large strain incompressibility condition.
-The plane strain hyperelastic law take a pointer on an hyperelastic law as a parameter and performs a 2D plane strain approximation.
+The Saint-Venant Kirchhoff law is a linearized law defined with the two Lame coefficients, Ciarlet Geymonat law is defined with the two Lame coefficients and an additional coefficient (:math:`\lambda, \mu, a`).

+The Mooney-Rivlin law accepts two optional flags, the first one determines if the material will be compressible (:math:`d_1 \neq 0`) and the second one determines if the material is neo Hookean (:math:`c_2 = 0`).
+Depending on these flags one to three coefficients may be necessary.
+By default it is defined as incompressible and non neo Hookean, thus it needs two material coefficients (:math:`c_1`, :math:`c_2`).
+In this case, it is to be used with the large strain incompressibility condition.

+The plane strain hyperelastic law takes a pointer on a hyperelastic law as a parameter and performs a 2D plane strain approximation.

 ``md`` is the model variable, ``mim`` the integration method, ``varname`` the string being the name of the variable on which the term is added, ``dataname`` the string being the name of the data in the model representing the coefficients of the law (can be constant or decribe on a finite element method) and ``region`` is the region on which the term is considered (by default, all the mesh).